 The national Living Wage (‘NLW’) and the national Minimum Wage (‘NMW’) are rates of pay that must be paid, by law, to all employees over school leaving age.
 The national Living Wage applies to all employees over 23 years of age.
-The national Minimum Wage applies to all employees of 22 and under, over the school leaving age.

 Upon implementation in 1999, the national Minimal Wage was £3.60 per hour for employees over 22 years of age and £3.00 for those under 22.
 The national Minimum Wage increased annually on 1st October each year, reaching £6.70 for employees over 21 years of age by October 2015.